-7190 Cabinetmaking 2 Two Hours Grades: 11-12 2.0 Credits
+7190 Cabinetmaking 2 Two Hours Grades: 11-12

-Woodworking and Cabinet making will provide opportunity to increase woodworking skills.
+Students in this class will have the opportunity to further develop their woodworking skills to construct advanced products.
 Students learn how to safely operate all power and hand tools provided in the lab.
-Instruction will be by lecture, film, demonstration and "lots of" hands-on activity.
+Instruction will be by lecture, demonstration and "lots of" hands-on activity.
 Students are expected to be ready to build individual projects with various joints and a higher degree of difficulty on their projects.
-Good construction techniques, fastener, hinge installation and finishing practices will be stressed.
-After completing the required course work, the student will be expected to build a project or projects of his/her own choosing.
-Examples of projects that may be built are: gun cabinets, waterbeds, tables, cabinets, games, etc. This class will taught from a business perspective with each student involved in custom cabinetry and installation procedures.
+Proper construction techniques, fastener, hinge installation and finishing practices will be stressed.
+After completing the required course work, the student will be expected to build projects of his/her own choosing.
+Examples of projects that may be built are: furniture, tables, cabinets, games, etc. This class will taught from a business perspective with each student involved in custom cabinetry and installation procedures.
 Guest speakers and area experts will be used to enhance the curriculum.
 Materials for required projects will be furnished by the school.
 Students must furnish materials for projects of their choice.
 Materials Required: Safety glasses and tape measure.
 Fees: \$25.
 Prerequisite(s): Carpentry 1.

-7210 Auto Skill Tech 1 (NATEF)
+7210 Auto Skill Tech 1 (NATEF) Two Hours Grades: 10-12 2.0 Credits

 This course is designed to acquaint the student with the basic skills and technology of an automobile.
 This course is divided into the following subject areas: Hand tools and safety, engine theory and rebuild, Cooling systems, Lubrication systems, Brakes, Steering systems, Suspension systems and Alignment.
 Approximately 60% of the course work will be involved with classroom activities using school owned automotive components.
 The remainder will be using school owned as well as student owned vehicles.
 Access to a vehicle is not necessary but encouraged.
 The cost of student projects will be covered by the student.
 With the major advances in Automotive Technology students will need a working knowledge of the vehicle and vehicle systems to make necessary repairs.
 A student failing the 1st semester will not continue to the 2nd semester.
 Materials Required: Safety glasses.
-Fees: \$45.
+Fees: \$80.

 7220 Adv.
-Auto Tech 2 (NATEF)
+Auto Tech 2 (NATEF) Two Hours Grades: 11-12 2.0 Credits